How to Take Care of Your Smile During Halloween with Your Carrollton Dentist

 If you allow your child to eat Halloween candy, pick the appropriate times.
 Don’t let them eat candy whenever they want and for long periods of time.
 Snack at a specific time, preferably right after a meal.
 This is the time when they’ll have the most saliva which will rinse away the leftover debris and sugar.

 You can also go through their bag with them and allow them to keep a few favorites.
 Other than that, get rid of the rest.
-Some dentists offer sugar-free candy or toothbrushes if you turn in your Halloween candy.
+Find ways to donate the candies that you and your family won't be enjoying!

 Make Time for Brushing